heroncenter/heroncenter.github.io/pages/spaces.md

 # Want to Book Our Spaces For Your Event?

 Rentals are available to artists, healing arts practitioners and members for personal use and for public and or private services.
+Each space offers unique features for rentals.

+## The Wildlife Sanctuary in Westport
+Features:
+The Yurt (round house) in Westport (452 sqft / 24 ft in circumference) | The Tiered Garden Stage in Westport (upper stage 6×8 and lower concrete patio 22×44)

+## The Studio in Fall River
+Features:
+Large open studio space approx 2400sqft; with 880 sq ft marley sprung floor (22’x40’) | Massage room 160 sq ft | Meditation or multi-use room; 440sqft

 {% include my-gallery.html folder="rentals" %}

 ## Rates

-**Members:** | $44 for 120 minutes, $22 for each additional hour
+**Members:** $22 for 120 minutes, $11 for each additional hour

-**Non-Members:** | $22 for 120 minutes, $11 for each additional hour
+**Non-Members:** $44 for 120 minutes, $22 for each additional hour

 *Rates may vary depending on use and location, individual contracts apply.
 Interested parties must contact us directly and may require in person meeting before space will be made available.*